 Fever of unknown origin

-A fever of unknown origin is a temperature that reaches 101°F on and off for at least 3 weeks with no known cause.
-Fever is a symptom of another condition, so your health care provider will continue do tests, to narrow down the causes and determine how to treat the underlying illness.
-In up to 50% of cases, however, no cause is found.
+A fever of unknown origin is a temperature that reaches 101°F (38.3°C) on and off for at least 3 weeks with no known cause.
+Fever is a symptom of another condition, so your doctor will do tests to narrow down the causes and determine how to treat the underlying illness.

-Your health care provider may prefer not to give you medication while your fever remains undiagnosed.
-Research suggests that fever helps fight off infections.
+Your doctor may prefer not to give you medication while your fever remains undiagnosed.
+Research suggests that fever helps fight infection.
 Treating the fever without knowing the cause might reduce your body's ability to deal with the possible infection.
-However, health care providers will prescribe drugs to reduce fever in children who suffer seizures caused by fever (febrile seizures).
-Because a higher temperature increases your need for oxygen, your health care provider may prescribe fever reducing medicines if you have heart or lung problems.
+However, doctors will prescribe drugs to reduce fever in children who suffer seizures caused by fever (febrile seizures).
+Because a higher temperature increases your need for oxygen, your doctor may prescribe fever-reducing medicines if you have heart or lung problems.

 Signs and Symptoms

-- Fever above 101 °F with no known cause, even after extensive diagnostic testing
+- Fever above 101°F (38.3°C) with no known cause, even after extensive diagnostic testing

 What Causes It?

-Fever is a symptom of several conditions.
-In general, infection accounts for about 16% of cases of fever of unknown origin, followed by tumors (neoplasms) and noninfectious inflammatory diseases such as rheumatoid arthritis.
-Health care providers can use a series of tests to try to narrow down the list of possible reasons for a high temperature.
+Fever is a symptom of more than 200 conditions.
+In children, infection accounts for about 50% of cases of fever of unknown origin, while inflammatory and malignant disease account for 5 to 10%.
+In adults, infections only account for 16% of cases, followed by tumors and noninfectious inflammatory diseases, such as rheumatoid arthritis.
+However, in up to half of cases in adults, no cause is found.
+Doctors can use a series of tests to narrow down the list of possible reasons for a high temperature.

 A health care provider trying to diagnose the cause of a fever of unknown origin must look for every possible clue.
 The provider may ask you questions about: